AleksandraLaura/DietComment/2. Kaiju/Validation.md

 # Combine the two data frames
 combined_data <- bind_rows(output_27, output_28)

-pdf(file = "lenght_collapsed.pdf",   # The directory you want to save the file in
+pdf(file = "length_collapsed.pdf",   # The directory you want to save the file in
     width = 8, # The width of the plot in inches height = 5) # The height of the plot in inches